 Students, faculty, or other members of the university community who violate these regulations will be subject to disciplinary action; violators also jeopardize their right to remain in the university community.

 All students must have in their possession at all times the officially approved and properly validated photo identification card.
-It will be necessary to show this card as a means of identification when using the library and campus recreational facilities, at athletic contests, at student elections, at University Health and Counseling Services, at Student Accounts, at the Office of the Registrar, to campus police, and elsewhere around the university.
+It will be necessary to show this card as a means of identification when using the library and campus recreational facilities, at athletic contests, at student elections, at University Health and Counseling Services, at Student Accounts, at the Office of the University Registrar, to campus police, and elsewhere around the university.
+An official photo identification card will be issued to new students during their initial orientation and registration periods.
+Replacements for lost cards can be obtained through Husky Card Services.
 All members of the community should be prepared and willing to identify themselves and their guests upon request by authorized personnel.
-An official photo identification card will be issued to new students during their initial orientation and registration periods.
-Replacements for lost cards can be obtained at the Husky Card Office, 4 Speare Place.

 Northeastern expects students to fulfill their civic duties; the university cannot interfere in this process.
 Students who miss classes because of jury duty must notify their professors in writing, explaining which classes will be missed on which days.
 The professors will work with students to make up missed assignments or exams.
 Upon completion of their jury duty, students must bring a copy of the documentation of their service to the appropriate professors.
 Students on co-op are expected to inform their supervisors if called to jury duty.

 Media and Public Appearances

-In all personal communications to newspapers or other media, as well as personal public appearances in which students identify themselves as members of the Northeastern University community, it should be made clear that the opinions presented are a student’s own and not necessarily those of the university.
-Students who appear on public programs as representatives of Northeastern University must be particularly careful to avoid language or presentations that could be considered in bad taste or offensive.
+In all personal communications to newspapers or other media, as well as personal public appearances in which students identify themselves as members of the Northeastern community, it should be made clear that the opinions presented are a student’s own and not necessarily those of the university.
+Students who appear on public programs as representatives of Northeastern must be particularly careful to avoid language or presentations that could be considered in bad taste or offensive.

 Sales and Solicitations